programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 {% include figure.html filename="visualizing-with-bokeh-7.png" caption="A Time-Series Plot of the ETO with Data Resampled to Months" %}

 A few patterns emerge in the ETO data.
 First we see a very clear escalation of overall bombings leading up to June 6, 1944 and a notable dip during the winter of 1944/1945.
 Incendiary munitions show three spikes and confirm that the fourth spike seen in the preceding example was directed at the bombing of Japan after Germany's surrender.
-The pattern of fragmentation bombs is harder to read, but it's now clear that they were only seriously used in the European Theater after D-Day.
+The pattern of fragmentation bombs is harder to read, but it is now clear that they were only seriously used in the European Theater after D-Day.

 <div class="alert alert-warning">